-Queen Nefertari: Eternal Egypt will provide a unique opportunity for audiences to experience the discovery of a tomb belonging to one of most famous figures of the time.
-Works of art and documents from the excavations will bring ancient Egypt to life for 21st century audiences.
+Queen Nefertari: Eternal Egypt will provide a unique opportunity for visitors to experience the discovery of the tomb of one of the most famous figures of the time.
+Works of art from the excavations will bring ancient Egypt to life for 21st-century audiences.

-Organized by Museo Egizio, Turin, and StArt in collaboration with The Nelson-Atkins Museum of Art and Pointe-à-Callière, Montréal Archaeology and History Complex.
+Organized by Museo Egizio, Turin, and StArt in collaboration with The Nelson-Atkins Museum of Art and Pointe-à-Callière, Montréal Archaeology and History Complex, and National Geographic Society.

-In Kansas City this exhibition is supported Paul DeBruce and Linda Woodsmall-DeBruce; Marion and Henry Bloch Family Foundation; Miller Nichols Charitable Foundation; Estelle S. and Robert A. Long Ellis Foundation; The Barton P. and Mary D. Cohen Charitable Trust; JE Dunn Construction Company; Nancy and Rick Green; Thomas and Sally Wood Foundation.
-As of June 12, 2019.
+In Kansas City this exhibition is supported by Paul DeBruce and Linda Woodsmall-DeBruce; Shirley Bush Helzberg; G. Kenneth and Ann Baum; Ronald and Nancy Jones; Jill and Don Hall, Jr.; Marion and Henry Bloch Family Foundation; Imperial PFS; Neil D. Karbank; Estelle S. and Robert A. Long Ellis Foundation; The Barton P. and Mary D. Cohen Charitable Trust; JE Dunn Construction Company; Nancy and Rick Green; Liz and Greg Maday; Miller Nichols Charitable Foundation; Thomas and Sally Wood Foundation.
+As of September 19

 Statue of the goddess Mut, New Kingdom, 18th-20th Dynasties, 1539-1076 B.C.E.
 Limestone, 21 1/4 x 11 x 8 1/2 inches (54 x 28 x 22 cm) Museo Egizio, Turin.